 Continue this stage until you get the desired volume of froth.
 The finished product will be served alongside the steamed milk that HASN’T been whipped.

-4, Make the Cappuccino.
+4, Make the Cappuccino

 It is as simple as combining the ingredients.
-Remember that a real cappuccino will have ⅓ espresso, ⅓ steamed milk and ⅓ foam, as well as a sprinkle of cinnamon or chocolate – and usually in that order.
+Remember that a real cappuccino will have ⅓ espresso, ⅓ steamed milk and ⅓ foam, ideally layered in that order.
+It might require some trial and error, but you’ll get there eventually!

 If you wanted to know how to make cappuccino at home, you have your answer above.
 It isn’t as difficult as some people imagine, although the effort you put in makes a huge difference.